In this Swagbucks review, I’ll explain exactly how I have earned hundreds of dollars in cash and gift cards using Swagbucks.

 Summary of Our Swagbucks Review

-If you made it this far into our Swagbucks review, you’ve probably already guessed that I’m a fan of the site.
+Well, if you made it this far into our Swagbucks review, you’ve probably already guessed that I’m a fan of the site.

 I’ve been a Swagbucks user for a couple of years now and I’ve earned hundreds of dollars in cash and gift cards.
-And that’s just being a casual user, I really don’t even try that hard to earn SB.
+And that’s just being a casual use.
+I really don’t even try that hard to earn SB.

 Now I want to be perfectly clear about this: